rstudio/visual-markdown-editing/docs/markdown.md

 devtools::install_github("rstudio/bookdown", upgrade="always")
 ```

-Note that the resolution of this issue requires that pandoc be invoked using the [`--file-scope`](https://pandoc.org/MANUAL.html#option--file-scope) option, which in turn introduces the constaint that footnotes and reference links will not work across files.
+Note that the resolution of this issue requires that pandoc be invoked using the [`--file-scope`](https://pandoc.org/MANUAL.html#option--file-scope) option, which in turn introduces the constraint that footnotes and reference links will not work across files.

 So for example a link of the form `[Introduction](#introduction)` would work fine, but the shorthand reference link `[Introduction]` would not work when referencing a section in another chapter.
 Note that shorthand reference links are already generally advised against in the bookdown manual (as they often break when section titles change).